 Update: Did you have a holiday beach getaway planned?
 Many California state and county beaches will be fully closed due to public health orders in an effort to slow the spread of coronavirus during the 4th of July weekend, July 3-5, 2020.
 This closure includes Leo Carrillo.
 Disclaimer: While we are, and will always be

 Twentynine Palms Museum is housed in the oldest public building still in use in the Morongo Basin and provides visitors a chance to experience a 1920s era schoolroom.
-Townsfolk moved the city’s unique 1927 one-room school building to National Park Drive and redesigned the building to wind up the Old Schoolhouse.
-The Campbell Family donated
+Townsfolk moved the city’s unique 1927 one-room school building to National Park Drive and redesigned the building to wind up as the Old Schoolhouse Museum.
+The Campbell

 Originally built in 1947, the diner was your typical 1950s style eatery, catering to motorists making their way through the desert.

 It was small— 3 booths and 9 counter stools— but managed to stick around for a while, despite being in one of the hottest places in the United States.